Our Impact

 NextUp's Role

-NextUp is an intermediary organization that equips and mobilizes a network of 140+ youth development organizations to embed afterschool and summer programs in Richmond Middle Schools and across Richmond through the city’s Positive Youth Development initiative.
+NextUp is an intermediary organization that equips and mobilizes a network of 140+ youth development organizations.
+We embed our partners’ afterschool and summer programs in Richmond Middle Schools and across Richmond through the city’s Positive Youth Development initiative.

 Impacts on Our Community